rahul-dhar-e5609/scaling-web-app/README.md

 # Scaling a web app

-This repository is for learning how a web app can be scaled.
+A repository for learning how to scale a web application, concentrates over using docker containers over a bridge network for application instances that are being load balanced using the Round Robin algorithm.
+The application instances interact with a data service and a logging service that run in their separate containers.

 ## Installation
 ### Create subnet